 There aren't many places in Oregon where you can specifically target Bull Trout - but this is one of them.
 Large bull trout are the primary target of most fishermen on this section of water.
 There are two arms that provide good fishing, the Metolius arm and the Deschutes arm with water feeding each river accordingly.

 Big Cultus lake is surrounded by great hiking trails, mountain bike single track, and campgrounds.
+If you're looking to hook into some big lake trout while camping at a boat-in campground - this is your spot!
 Big Cultus lake and it's little brother are tucked away in the Hoodoo Recreation area near Crane Prairie Reservoir.
 Cultus Lakes Resort holds an annual mackinaw (lake trout) tournament for people interested in some competition.
 Little Cultus is a great place to take the family for a quiet weekend of fishing and camping.
 Rainbow trout angling, 11-17 inches are the primary fishery.
 Brook trout stocking ended in 1997 but some fish up to 16 inches are still found.

 The Lava Lakes were created by lava flows that trapped water from springs in the north east side of the lake.
 While the lava flows are clearly old, fishing is alive and well.
 The Lava Lakes are just a couple of the areas that hold Lake Trout in Central Oregon.
 If you haven't had a chance to go after large bull trout or mackinaw (lake trout), these lakes provides a great opportunity.